-- 5. Remove the coolant reservoir cap. - Disconnect the hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.
+- 5. Remove the coolant reservoir cap. - 6.
+Disconnect the coolant reservoir hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.

 - 1. Coolant reservoir cap - 2.
-Hose - 7.
+Coolant reservoir hose - 7.
 After draining the coolant, thoroughly flush the cooling system with clean tap water. - 8.
-Replace the coolant drain bolt washer if it is damaged, and then tighten the coolant drain bolt to the specified torque.
+Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.